facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

 COPY composer.* ./
 RUN composer install $COMPOSER_FLAGS --no-scripts --no-autoloader COPY . .
-RUN composer install $COMPOSER_FLAGS
+RUN composer install $COMPOSER_FLAGS \
+    && bin/console cache:warmup --ansi --env=$SYMFONY_ENV
 ```

 The base image that I extend contains everything that doesn't change often: PHP version, extensions, a non-root user.
 Then, I start adding stuff on top, using this sequence:

  * `composer.json` and `composer.lock` files
  * install the vendor, using `--no-scripts --no-autoloader` to skip anything else
- * copy everything else (I use the `.dockerignore` to avoid considering garbage files here, [see docs](https://docs.docker.com/engine/reference/builder/#dockerignore-file))
+ * copy everything else (I use the `.dockerignore` file to avoid considering garbage files here, [see docs](https://docs.docker.com/engine/reference/builder/#dockerignore-file))
  * repeat the `composer install` step, to dump the autoloader and run all the `post-install` scripts
+ * warm up the Symfony cache, so we ship that with the image too

 In this way, I'm literally **caching my vendor folder inside a single Docker image layer**, and changing the Composer files will automatically invalidate that cache; also, copying all the other source files later allows me to not lose that layer when the vendor shouldn't change.
-Remember, that layer will change everyy time, since you've obviously just committed something new!
+Remember, that layer will change every time, since you've obviously just committed something new!

 ## The jobs definitions
 At this point we just need to define the jobs!
 The **build job** is defined like this: